Abisen10/Tableau-ME-Exam/README.md

 __________________________________________________________________________________________
-QUESTION
-9:- Explain the steps to create bar chart and pie diagram in tableau with example (With the help of an example create one in tableau)
+## 9:- Explain the steps to create bar chart and pie diagram in tableau with example (With the help of an example create one in tableau)
-ANSWER
+### ANSWER

 Creating a Bar Chart in Tableau

 1. Launch Tableau and connect to a data source.
 2. Drag a dimension to the Columns shelf and a measure to the Rows shelf.
 3. Select the Show Me tab at the top of the screen.